Shall-We-Dance/GRIP-seq/README.md

   bash clipper.sh ${ANALYSIS_DIR}
   ```

-  This script will use the mapping result (STAR) to call peaks by clipper.
+  This script utilizes the mapping results from STAR to call peaks using clipper.

   **⚠️NOTE: This is not the final peak results.**

-  We will use an ID call `current` by defalut, to specify, run:
+  We will use an ID called `current` by defalut, to specify, run:

   ```sh
   bash clipper.sh ${ANALYSIS_DIR} ${ID}